Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-\paragraph{Side Tuning.} Different from previous PEFT methods that typically involve inserting additional modules or parameters inside PVMs, side tuning employs a side network, a smaller and separate network that operates in parallel with the PVMs, as shown in Fig.~\ref{fig:method}(d).
+In contrast to previous PEFT techniques that generally integrate extra modules or parameters straight into PVMs, side tuning takes an alternative approach by using a smaller, detached side network running alongside the PVMs, as depicted in Figure~\ref{fig:method}(d).

-\textbf{Earlier side tuning methods concentrated on parameter efficiency, with a key focus on how to design the side network}.
-Side-Tuning~\cite{zhang2020side} utilizes a four-layer convolutional network as the additive side network.
-The outputs of the network are summed with the representations from the PVMs in the final layer, facilitating the resolution of various tasks.
-Furthermore, SAN~\cite{xu2023side} proposes a two-branch side adapter network.
-One branch is dedicated to predicting mask proposals, while the other focuses on predicting attention biases that are applied to the self-attention blocks for mask class recognition.
-More recently, ViT-Adapter~\cite{chen2022vision} designs a spatial prior module along with two feature interaction operations, which enables integrating image priors into the architecture of ViT without necessitating a redesign.
-Such an arrangement is particularly beneficial for dense prediction tasks as it supplements missing local information and reorganizes fine-grained, multi-scale features.
+Early side tuning approaches focus on the design of the side network for parameter efficiency.
+Side-Tuning~\cite{zhang2020side} employs a four-layer convolutional network as the additive side network, whose outputs are combined with representations of the PVMs in the final layer to address various tasks.
+Expanding on this idea, SAN~\cite{xu2023side} introduces a two-branch side adapter network, one branch is responsible for mask proposal predictions, while the other computes attention biases applied to self-attention blocks for mask class recognition.
+ViT-Adapter~\cite{chen2022vision} incorporates a spatial prior module alongside two feature interaction operations, enabling the integration of image priors into the vision transformer (ViT) architecture without a complete redesign.
+This design is particularly advantageous for dense prediction tasks, as it compensates for missing local information and enhances fine-grained, multi-scale feature organization.
+Similarly, HST~\cite{lin2023hierarchical} develops a hierarchical trainable side network that effectively utilizes the intermediate features of the pre-trained backbone to produce multi-scale features for predictions.
+Notably, ControlNet~\cite{zhang2023adding}, which has gained prominence in control image generation tasks, also exemplifies a side tuning method.